DashineePARMANUM/statistics-projects-summer-2025/SQL_Data_Querying/SQL_Docs/SQL_Report.md

 ---
 ## 2. Data Description
 The dataset contains information for 1034 professional baseball players, including their names, teams, positions, heights (in inches), weights (in pounds), and ages.
-The data was cleaned by removing special characters and renaming columns for compatibility/ease when working with SQL.
 The data was sourced from the CSV data repository at https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html (mlb_players.csv).
 GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007: https://people.sc.fsu.edu/~jburkardt/txt/gnu_lgpl.txt

 ---
 ## 3. Methodology

-Before analysis, I calculated price differences and categorized homes as “expensive” based on price thresholds.
-Key Excel features utilized included conditional formatting to highlight data patterns, logical formulas (IF, SUMIF, COUNTIF) to aggregate information, and lookup functions (VLOOKUP) for enriching data with agent information.

-Pivot tables:
-- Summarized average *Sell* by *Beds* (Table 1.1 - sheet *pivot table*)
-- Summarized total *Taxes* by *Age* groups (Table 2.1 - sheet *pivot table*)
-- Summarized total *Sell* by *Age* group (Table 3.1 - sheet *pivot table*)

-Charts:
-- Bar chart of average *Sell* by *Beds* (Chart 1.1 - sheet *chart*, derived from Table 1.1)
-- Scatter plot of *Living* vs *Sell* (Chart 2.1 - sheet *chart*, derived directly from *Sell* and *Living* columns of sheet *data*)
-- Line chart of total *Sell* across *Age* groups (Chart 3.1 - sheet *chart*, derived from Table 3.1)

-Dashboard:
-- All pivot tables and charts from sheets *pivot table* and *charts* were copied to sheet *dashboard*.
-- Slicers:
-  - *Age* slicer added to Table 1.2
-  - Connected *Beds* slicer added to Table 2.2 and 3.2
+The dataset used was a CSV file containing MLB player information.
+I first prepared the data by emoving special characters and renaming columns for compatibility/ease then performed SQL queries as follows:
+- Created a new database and table to store the player data.
+- Imported the cleaned CSV file into the database using PostgreSQL’s `COPY` command.
+- Used SQL queries to explore and analyze the data, including selecting and filtering records, creating conditional columns, and aggregating data by groups.
+- Created a lookup table to join team information with player data.
+- Applied sorting, window functions, and summary views to extract meaningful insights.
+- Added a constraint to ensure player ages are valid.

 ---
 ## 4. Key Insights